WillOnGit/dissertation/README.md

-A public repository containing the full history of my written dissertation, which is currently undergoing marking.
-The document can be found in LaTeX/dissertation.pdf.
+A public repository containing the full history of my written dissertation, which achieved a grade A. The document can be found in LaTeX/dissertation.pdf.

+The code input can be found in the repository diss-python.